g0bel1n/megazord-backend/README.md

 tqdm 4.61.1

+## The app

+The app is based on code sample found on the Apple Developper website.
+It's not energy efficient and is quite heavy.
+For now, it's only for visualization but we might improve it later on.

 ## Techniques used

 In this project we used Data Augmentation, Transfer Learning (Inception V3), Fine Tuning and multi inputs/outputs neural networks